-He’s eager to test his extraordinary strength and stamina… including fighting large predators with his bare hands.
-Up to and including crocodiles or bears.
+He’s eager to test his extraordinary strength and stamina.
+That includes the likes of fighting crocodiles or bears with his bare hands.

-Rocky is extraordinarily curious and hungry for action.
+Rocky is exceptionally curious and hungry for action.
 That makes him impulsive, and occasionally reckless.
 That he survived that long with such traits is a testament to his skills and strength.

 Dr. Robbins is the unofficial “fifth Challenger”, like d’Artagnan was the “fourth Musketeer”.

 She’s a senior computer science researcher, and the director of an unspecified lab.
 She pops up every fourth adventure or so.

 June is the opposite of a shrinking violet.
 She’s fed up with being underestimated, and has a sharp intelligence and strong Enlightenment stance.

 The male Challs tend to keep her out of the action “for her own safety”.
 But she may well decide to work her way around that.